latex-ninja/two-row-academic-cv/README.md

 A two row academic CV template

-# modern-simple-cv
-A LaTeX template for a modern simple academic CV with two columns

 *Image credits for the example images goes to Disney!*

 These images are in the CV just for demonstration.